Rank2Tell: A Multimodal Driving Dataset for Joint Importance Ranking and Reasoning: Rank2Tell Dataset

 The purpose is to handle ambiguity which is hard to avoid in case of binary categorization, i.e. important or non-important ~\cite{li2022important}, and also to reduce confusion and guesswork which is inevitable in case of a continuous ranking score.
 Inspired by \cite{ohn2017all, wu2022toward}, we posit that two levels of importance (i.e., important and nonimportant) could be overly restrictive and inadequate for handling ambiguous cases.
 Moreover, \cite{wu2022toward} shows that multiple levels could aid drivers’ situational awareness in real time, with the minimal distraction of multiple important objects.
 Due to the subjectivity of the task, we used five annotators to label each scene to reduce ambiguity and reach some level of consensus.
 Since different annotators may perceive importance differently, there are cases where the same agent has different levels of importance or is not considered important at all.
 We show the consistency analysis in Table~\ref{tab:consistency_all}.

 \textbf{Captioning.} Our proposed dataset emphasizes explainability as another aspect.
 In addition to identifying and ranking important agents, we aim to provide an explanation for why these objects are deemed significant.
 Therefore, after annotators identify and localize the important objects, we request them to annotate certain object-level attributes and utilize them to elaborate on why they regard the object as important via a free-form caption.
-Specifically, we request them to annotate the following, as demonstrated in Fig. \ref{fig:ann_scheme}.
+Specifically, as demonstrated in Fig. \ref{fig:ann_scheme}, we request them to annotate the following:

 \setlist{nolistsep} \begin{itemize}[noitemsep] \item \textit{What}: What class (type and importance level) does the important agent belong to? \item \textit{Which}: Which visual and motion attribute belongs to the agent? \item \textit{Where}: Where is the agent (location + direction)? \item \textit{How}: How does the ego car respond to the agent? \item \textit{Why}: Why is the agent of High/Medium/Low level of importance? \end{itemize}